mdastgheib/GrocerySystem/README.md

 - Created with Intellij, dependent on Java 1.8 with built in JavaFX
 - Tied into MySQL database with JDBC (Requires local MySQL Connector)
-- MySQL Database is must be hosted, following the outlined Table schema in managerController
+- MySQL Database must be hosted, following the outlined Table schema in managerController

 ### Login Credentials: